craigmateo/palabra/_posts/2024-06-15-circular-economy.md

 	<img src="/assets/images/waste-land.png" width="800" height="300" alt="image from 2010 film Waste Land" />
 </figure>

 The following is a personal account of engagements in spaces that can be broadly termed 'circular economy' (CE) over nearly two decades.
-The thesis is that while there are merits to the idea, circular economy as it has emerged from boardrooms and academic/policy thought leaders deserves critical examination.
+The thesis is that while there may be merits to the idea, circular economy as it has emerged in Europe deserves critical examination.

-At a time of growing <a href="https://fortune.com/europe/2024/02/22/anti-esg-backlash-america-europe-waters-down-sustainability-agenda-environment-politics/" target="_blank">backlash</a> to sustainability agendas and mounting pressures on working people, CE thought leaders are jeopardizing the potential of the concept.
+At a time of growing <a href="https://fortune.com/europe/2024/02/22/anti-esg-backlash-america-europe-waters-down-sustainability-agenda-environment-politics/" target="_blank">backlash</a> to sustainability agendas and mounting economic pressures on working people, the careerism and Davos elitism of CE thought leaders jeopardize the credibility of the concept.

 <!--more-->

+### Audio version of text

+<iframe width="100%" height="240px" src="https://www.youtube.com/embed/0MLKAkg_GRY?si=ZlYBj1FeUqbZ7pn2" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ## Background: Circular Economy

 Circular economy (CE) proposes a change in the linear 'take-make-dispose' paradigm.
 The vision is a regenerative industrial system that includes circular material flows, renewable energy, and elimination of toxic chemicals.

-The concept gained momentum in late 1970s (EMAF, 2013), but knowledge production really began to explode in the last decade.
+The concept gained momentum in the late 1970s (EMAF, 2013), but knowledge production really began to explode in the last decade.
 Scientific publications per year with the keyword "circular economy" went from less than 100 prior to 2016 to nearly 2000 by the year 2020 (Maksymiv et al., 2021).
-This concept has been adopted in public policy the European Union (European Commission, 2020) and has been integrated into the official national development strategy of China (Geng et al., 2012).
+This concept has been adopted in public policy by the European Union (European Commission, 2020) and has been integrated into the official national development strategy of China (Geng et al., 2012).

 The explicit drivers behind CE discourses are familiar to readers.
 These include population growth, severe anthropological and environmental impacts, scarcity of raw materials (Arruda et al., 2021).
-What seems an uncontroversial concept has drawn critiques.
+What seems an uncontroversial concept has drawn criticism.

 <figure class="center" style="margin-top: 2rem;margin-bottom:2rem;">
 	<img src="/assets/images/ce-davos.jpg" width="400" alt="Chris Ratcliffe/Bloomberg via Getty Images" style="margin:auto;" />